 Keep track of your expenses so you can claim them

-Many people dive head first into freelancing and miss key opportunities to claim their expenses come tax time.
-As a freelancer, lots of things that you wouldn’t think about can actually be claimed as business expenses when you file.
+Many people dive headfirst into freelancing and miss key opportunities to claim their expenses come tax time.
+As a freelancer, lots of things that you wouldn’t think about may actually be claimed as business expenses when you file.
 For example, do you work from home?
 You may be able to claim a portion of your rent or household expenses like your Internet, hydro, phone bill, etc. If you use your car for the work you do, look into claiming a portion of those expenses.
 What about if you had a business meeting and bought your client a coffee or food?
 This may also be a fair game!
 I strongly recommend speaking with a tax expert to get the lowdown on the exact deductibles for each scenario, so that you can be optimizing all of these savings.

 Saving your receipts and invoices throughout the year in an organized place will help make pulling this information together an easier task when tax season hits.
 Plus, you are required to have receipts and invoices for any expenses you claim in case you are audited and need to provide proof/documentation.

 I’ve said it once, and I’ll say it again.
 We are the freelancing, side-gig, side-hustle, whatever you want to call it, generation.
-However, we can also be the generation that jumps in head first without thinking through the repercussions.
-So cover your butt by keeping the above things in mind when taking on your next project.
+However, we can also be the generation that jumps in headfirst without thinking through the repercussions.
+Make sure to keep the above things in mind when taking on your next project.

 *Opinions expressed are those of the author, and not necessarily those of Student Life Network or their partners.